kwabenasapong/openpldoc/manual/source/web_remote.rst

 Service Manager
 ---------------

-Clicking on Service Manager will display your service item list in the :ref:`creating_service`.
+Clicking on Service Manager will display the service item list in the :ref:`creating_service`.

 .. image:: pics/web_remote_service.png

+Clicking on any item in the Service Manager will immediately take you to the Slide Controller.

 You will find the following buttons throughout the web remote interface.
-Clicking on any item in the Service Manager will immediately take you to the slide controller.

     |web_remote_home| The home button is found on most of the pages in the top
     left hand corner of the remote interface and clicking it will take you back